Bailiffs, enforcement officers and enforcement agents

 Visit the High Court Enforcement Officers Association website for more information about High Court Enforcement, including the complaints procedure.

 The Directory of High Court Enforcement Officers (PDF 0.33Mb)

 Certificated Enforcement Agent (Bailiff) Register

-If you have searched the Register but are unable to find the certificated bailiff that you are looking for, please contact the County Court Bulk Centre on 0300 123 1056 between 10.00am and 4 pm.
-CCBC Northampton will search the Register for you and will be able to advise you of the county court that issued the bailiff's latest certificate.
+If you have searched the Register but are unable to find the certificated enforcement agent that you are looking for, contact the county court Business Centre (CCBC) on 0300 123 1056 between 10am and 4pm.
+The CCBC will search the Register for you and advise you of the county court that issued the bailiff's latest certificate.
 They are unable to advise you on any other matters.

 These revised standards are intended for use by all enforcement agents, public and private, the enforcement agencies that employ them and the major creditors who use their services.
 In order to improve the public's perception of the profession, enforcement agents and those who employ them, or use their services, must maintain high standards of business ethics and practice.

-This national guidance does not replace local agreements, existing agency codes of practice or legislation; rather it sets out what the Ministry of Justice and those in the industry regard as minimum standards and contributes to the work on transforming bailiff action.
+This national guidance does not replace local agreements, existing agency codes of practice or legislation; rather it sets out what the Ministry of Justice regards as minimum standards.

 We recognise this document is not legally binding, but offer it as a helpful tool for the industry and for creditors which, it is hoped, will inform their own arrangements.

 Taking Control of Goods: National Standards (PDF 0.12mb)